mppl1/RNAseq_preprocessing/README.md

-The description and tutorial of the tools was originally published here: https://www.nature.com/articles/nprot.2016.095 The sequenced samples used in tutorial was from original material [Lappalainen et al. 2013 Nature](http://dx.doi.org/10.1038/nature12531) and is accessible[PMID:24037378](https://www.ncbi.nlm.nih.gov/pubmed/24037378).
+The description and tutorial of the tools was originally published here: https://www.nature.com/articles/nprot.2016.095 The sequenced samples used in tutorial was from original material [Lappalainen et al. 2013 Nature](http://dx.doi.org/10.1038/nature12531) and is accessible [PMID:24037378](https://www.ncbi.nlm.nih.gov/pubmed/24037378).
 A useful portal to explore the dataset from original study is provided at https://www.ebi.ac.uk/Tools/geuvadis-das/.
 The dataset consists of lymphoblastic cell lines derived from 465 individuals.
 The individuals are either male or female and from one of five different populations: CEPH (CEU--Utah residents of Western and Northern European ancestry), Finns (FIN--Finland), British (GBR), Toscani (TSI--Italy) and Yoruba (YRI--Nigeria).

 The sample data provided by JHU tools (HISAT2 and Stringtie) used for the analysis in tutorial(https://www.nature.com/articles/nprot.2016.095) is a subset of samples used in the original study.
 And the subset of samples (12) are further filtered for reads that map onto human chromosome X, for ease of analysis and reducing computational demand.
 So the index files provided by HISAT2 or Stringtie during installation(ex. chrX_tran.1.ht2...,which are used by HISAT2 for mapping) and reference annotated transcriptome provided by Stringtie during installation (ex. chrX.gtf, which is used by Stringtie for reference guided transcriptome assembly) are also of chromosome X(note: typically, homonid males have 1 X chromosome).
 For details of installing the bioinformatic tools and running the example dataset, please refer to Dave Tang's excellent [tutorial](https://davetang.org/muse/2017/10/25/getting-started-hisat-stringtie-ballgown/).
 In this github project are presented options to expand the region covered, see below.
 And also a way to automate the pipeline (from aligning the reads, to sorting and conversion to bam file type, transcriptome assembly), a bash script is provided that can be modified.